Rupam10/Iris_Datasets/README.md

 # Iris_Datasets
+- This is a small project to test custom algorithms on the dataset for Iris Datasets.
+In this repository you will find necessary information to get you going with the Logistic Regression, Decision Tree Classifier and KNeighbors Classifier algorithms.
 - In the following project, I applied three different machine learning algorithms to predict the different type of iris flower.
 -  I chose KNeighbors Classifier, Decision Tree Classifier and Logistic Regression for this project.
 # Dataset